 The Internet of Things [INFOGRAPHIC] When we think of being connected to the Internet, our minds immediately shift to our computers, phones, and most recently tablets.
 This week at Cisco live, I shared that in 2008, the number of devices connected to the Internet exceeded the number of people on Earth.
 That’s right.
 There are more devices tapping into the Internet than people on Earth to use them.
+How is this possible?
 The infographic below provides a visual representation of the increase in “things” connected to the Internet.
 Tags: IBSG, infographic, internet, network

 Mozilla asks users to join ‘Stop SOPA & PIPA’ campaign The end of the Internet as we know it may be right around the corner — but not if the Mozilla Foundation has anything to say about it.
 The maker of Firefox, a non-profit organization, has launched a campaign to help block the passage of both the ‘Stop Online Piracy Act’ (SOPA) and the ‘Protect IP Act’ (PIPA), each of which may soon go up for a vote in Congress.
 Those who join the campaign are asked to call their senators and representatives and express their ardent opposition to these bills by this Tuesday.
 What are SOPA and PIPA, anyway?
 Both PIPA and SOPA aim to crack down on websites that illegally distribute copyrighted material, like movies, songs and TV shows, just as the 1998 Digital Millennium Copyright Act (DMCA) tried to accomplish in the past.
 Supporters and critics Other possible consequences of SOPA and PIPA Conclusion In short: SOPA and PIPA would likely do little to achieve their explicit goals of curbing online piracy.
 Watch an in-depth video explanation of PIPA